Ragnar Söderberg project in economic sciences

 6 November – 5 December 2017 at 15:00

 Apply using the web-based submission service.
 Guidelines for applicants can be found here.

 This call is addressed to junior researchers with a PhD that have innovative ideas, proven scientific excellence and high ambitions to develop economic sciences.
 The Ragnar Söderberg Foundation intends to fund small innovative research environments and is therefore announcing grants for 3–5 researchers that are cooperating in a collaborative project.
-The principal investigator should have a PhD in Economics or Business Administration, but additional team members may come from other disciplines.
+Please note that this call is addressed to researchers in Economics and therefore the principal investigator must have a PhD in Economics, but additional team members may come from other disciplines.
 The researchers can be active at the same or at different universities.
 The project should not be an extension of a previous project.